-The EPA anticipates the proposed development (especially out of hours use of school facilities by external parties) may have significant operational noise impacts on nearby noise sensitive receiver locations, especially nearby residences.
+The EPA anticipates the proposed development (especially out of hours use of school facilities by external parties) may have significant operational noise impacts on nearby sensitive receivers, especially adjoining residences in Abbott Road, Ross Street and Playfair Road.

-The EPA notes with concern the proximity of the existing and proposed residences and is aware from long experience of the need for appropriate operational noise mitigation and management measures, particularly regarding:
+The EPA notes with concern the proximity of the surrounding residences and is aware from long experience of the need for appropriate operational noise mitigation and management measures, particularly in regard to:

-- (a) the nature of and times during which school facilities are made available for community use; - (b) the design and operation of the school public address/bell system; - (c) the design and location of waste storage facilities; - (d) time restrictions on waste collection services; - (e) design, selection and operation of mechanical ventilation plant and equipment; and - (f) time restrictions on grounds maintenance using powered equipment (e.g. leaf blowers, brush cutters and lawn mowers).
+- (a) the nature of and times during which school facilities are made available for community use; - (b) the design and operation of the school public address/bell system; - (c) the design and location of waste storage facilities;

+- (d) time restrictions on waste collection services; - (e) design, selection and operation of mechanical ventilation plant and equipment; and - (f) time restrictions on grounds maintenance using powered equipment (e.g. leaf blowers, brush cutters and lawn mowers).

-Background noise measurement
+background noise measurement